-If you have a leather chair, sofa, or ottoman with scratches from moving, pets, or kids, there is a way to minimize the scratches to make your leather look almost new again.
+If you have a leather chair, sofa, or ottoman with scratches from moving, pets, or kids, there is a way to minimize the look of the scratches to make your leather look almost new again.

-Light scratches will practically disappear, but deeper scratches may have a faint mark that remains.
+Light scratches can practically disappear, but deeper scratches may have a faint mark that remains.

 Follow the directions below to remove scratches on your leather.